Updated June 21, 2013

 As to my own experience with tinnitus, I can only offer these observations:

 - I believe I first noticed it when I was getting off antidepressants.
 They $*&@ things up in all sorts of ways, so it’s not surprising.
-In fact, I bet they’re responsible for the Black Plague, cellulite, and the disappearance of D.B.
-Cooper.
+In fact, I bet they’re also responsible for the Black Plague and cellulite.

 - I noticed a reduction in hearing after a three-day car drive across the country in a compact car with lousy sound insulation.